kaspvik/project-hex/project-hex/README.md

 ## 📌 Project Overview

-This project is an interactive web application based on the game Maffia, that controls background music and lighting scenes at the sam time using React, TypeScript, and the Hue API.
+This project is an interactive web application based on the game Maffia, that controls background music and lighting scenes at the same time using React, TypeScript, and the Hue API.
 The application allows users to trigger different soundtracks and corresponding lighting effects, providing an immersive experience.
 Additionally, the project includes a script section and interactive elements for an enhanced user experience.

 ## 🛠️ Technologies Used